-We look forward to welcoming you to Selkirk.
 The Royal and Ancient Burgh sits high above the Ettrick and Yarrow Valleys in the heart of the Scottish Borders.
-Take a look through our website and see for yourselves what you can do in Selkirk: from its many cultural and historical connections right through to the breath-taking landscapes we have bordering the town, providing an embarrassment of riches for cycling, walking and riding routes!
+We invite you to take a look through our website and see for yourselves what you can do in Selkirk: from its many cultural and historical connections right through to the breath-taking landscapes we have bordering the town, providing an embarrassment of riches for cycling, walking and riding routes!
 We hope this will inspire you and encourage you to visit us when it becomes safe to do so.

 Our culture and traditions are still at the very heart of our town.
 Come and learn about Sir Walter Scott who popularised tartan and then visit a mill where the cloth is still produced today by local craftspeople.
 Hear about our folklore and ballads and then enjoy the local music in the pub at night, perhaps with a locally produced beer, gin or juice in hand as you tap your feet.